Oftentimes heart complications arise in patients you’d least expect.

 Classic risk factors include: high blood pressure, high cholesterol levels, diabetes, obesity, heavy alcohol usage, and smoking.

-In an attempt to prevent heart disease, Dr. Steffen stresses the importance of yearly exams.
+To help prevent heart disease, Dr. Steffen stresses the importance of yearly exams.

 “Everybody, from childhood on, should have a yearly exam with a physician with a blood pressure check, a heart rate check, and all of that.
 Especially if you’re young and don’t have other risk factors.